 110 Laurier Avenue West, Ottawa City Hall | Open daily 9 am to 8 pm

-While at City Hall, be sure to visit Karsh-Masson Gallery, featuring contemporary exhibitions by professional artists.
+Featured at City Hall, is the Karsh-Masson Gallery, featuring contemporary exhibitions by professional artists.

 Contemporary Art Collection